-If the condition changes from False to True, the following actions in $ON_OPEN$ take place:
+If the condition changes from False to True, the following actions in ON_OPEN take place:

-- Assigns the first formatted message \$r1201mess (defined in rultext.tcl) to the mess variable with its argument, \$value - Calls the alarm function with the RED level, the \$node name, the formatted \$mess message, and no Tcl function to be executed (empty double quotes) - Assigns the first formatted message format "\$irOmsg", defined in rultext.tcl, and its target, "\$target," with its \$value argument to the imsg variable. - Takes the string imsg as an argument and generates SNMP traps on every machine in the snmp\host variable, which is defined in event\gen.tcl.
+- Assigns the first formatted message \$r1201mess (defined in rultext.tcl) to the mess variable with its argument, \$value. - Calls the alarm function with the RED level, the \$node node name, the formatted \$mess message, and no Tcl function to be executed (empty double quotes). - Assigns the first formatted message format "\$ir0msg", defined in rultext.tcl, and its target, "\$target," with its \$value argument to the imsg variable. - Takes the string imsg as an argument and generates SNMP traps on every machine in the snmp_host variable, which is defined in event_gen.tcl.
 The imsg string is sent to Solstice Site Manager, Solstice Domain Manager, Solstice Enterprise Manager, or other SNMP-listening management platforms.

-If the condition changes from True to False, ${\tt ON\CLOSE}$ calls the ${\tt end\alarm}$ function.
+If the condition changes from True to False, ${\tt ON_CLOSE}$ calls the end_alarm function.

-For an explanation of SEVERITY and PRIORITY, see Table 4-1 earlier in this chapter.
+For an explanation of SEVERITY and PRIORITY, see TABLE 4-1 earlier in this chapter.

-The process is repeated until all nodes are found using the findlist function in the $\tt MULTI$ statement.
+The process is repeated until all nodes are found using the findlist function in the MULTI statement.